Marianopolis College

 • WHO IS THIS PROGRAM FOR?

-Arts, Literature and Communication is for creative students motivated to make work that resonates with a contemporary audience.
-ALC students value a multidisciplinary approach that builds transferable skills in creative expression and prepares them to link diverse perspectives on art and culture with the currents and challenges shaping today’s world.
+Choose ALC if you want to explore different forms of creative expression, build transferable skills through a multidisciplinary approach, and create work that resonates with a contemporary audience.
+The program allows you to explore diverse perspectives on art and culture and understand the currents and challenges shaping today’s world.
 The program is the perfect foundation for socially conscious, creative problem solvers who are interested in using artistic and cultural tools to make a meaningful impact in their academic or professional path.

 • WHERE DOES IT LEAD?